 How to file.
-On Form 1040 or 1040-SR, check the "Qualifying widower" box on the top of the form.
+On Form 1040 or 1040-SR, check the "Qualifying surviving spouse" box on the top of the form.
 Eligibility rules.
-You are eligible to file your 2021 return as a qualifying widow(er) if you meet all of the following tests.
+You are eligible to file your 2023 return as a qualifying surviving spouse if you meet all of the following tests.

 - 1. You were entitled to file a joint return with your spouse for the year your spouse died.
 It does not matter whether you actually filed a joint return. - 2.
-Your spouse died in 2019 or 2020 and you did not remarry before the end of 2021. - 3.
-You have a child or stepchild (not a foster child) whom you can claim as a dependent or could claim as a dependent except that, for 2021: - a) The child had gross income of \$4,300 or more, - b) The child filed a joint return, or - c) You could be claimed as a dependent on someone else's return.
+Your spouse died in 2021 or 2022 and you did not remarry before the end of 2023. - 3.
+You have a child or stepchild (not a foster child) whom you can claim as a dependent or could claim as a dependent except that, for 2023: - a) The child had gross income of \$4,700 or more, - b) The child filed a joint return, or - c) You could be claimed as a dependent on someone else's return.

-If the child is not claimed as your dependent in the Dependents section on Form 1040 or 1040-SR, enter the child's name in the entry space at the far right of the filing status checkboxes (next to Qualifying widow(er)).
+If the child is not claimed as your dependent in the Dependents section on Form 1040 or 1040-SR, enter the child's name in the entry space at the far right of the filing status checkboxes (next to Qualifying surviving spouse).